 The smart park assist system market for passenger cars is projected to grow at a CAGR of 17.94 per cent from 2016 to 2021, to reach a market size of USD 5.25 million by 2021.

 Market growth is driven by factors such as rising concern over growing traffic congestion in cities, limited parking space availability, stringent emission regulations and supporting government policies.
 This is encouraging the market for passenger cars equipped with smart park assist systems.

 Increasing vehicle sales and limited parking availability are expected to fuel the demand for smart parking in passenger cars.

-This rapid increase in the number of cars on the road has not led to a similar increase in the availability of parking space.
+This rapid increase in the number of cars on the road has not led to a similar increase in the availability of parking spaces.

 In order to accommodate more vehicles, parking garages provide tight parking spaces.
 Many cities are planning parking infrastructure more efficiently.

-This will drive the demand for passenger cars equipped with smart park assist system.
-The factors restraining the market from growing is the high cost of developing a smart park assist system, which thereby increases the cost of a passenger car.
+This will drive the demand for passenger cars equipped with a smart park assist system.
+The factor restraining the market from growing is the high cost of developing a smart park assist system, which thereby increases the cost of a passenger car.